game-bros/website/README.md

 ## Deployment

 GameBros website is automatically built and deployed to Netlify.
-You can learn more about Netlify from here [netlify.com](https://www.netlify.com).
+You can learn more about Netlify from their [website](https://www.netlify.com).

 Build command: